ZoranStojsavljevic/MikroE_BeagleBone-Black_BSP-Integration/MikroE_BBB_CLICK_Design/Systems_SW_Examples/MIKROE-3349/README.md

 	CONFIG_SERIAL_SC16IS7XX_I2C=y
 	# CONFIG_SERIAL_SC16IS7XX_SPI is not set

+### Step 5: Changing current kernel .config (to include DTS overlay as part of the kernel)

+In the most common case used (to added kernel device driver having its own DTS representation), DTS overlay is used.
+The kernel DTS overlay representation is the following:

+	  │ Symbol: OF_OVERLAY [=y]
+	  │ Type  : bool
+	  │ Prompt: Device Tree overlays
+	  │   Location:
+	  │     -> Device Drivers
+	  │ (2)   -> Device Tree and Open Firmware support (OF [=y]) │   Defined at drivers/of/Kconfig:92
+	  │   Depends on: OF [=y]

+They will appear as the following CONFIG options in the .config :

+	CONFIG_OF_OVERLAY=y
+	# CONFIG_OVERLAY_FS is not set

-Then proceed to the master README.md to find instructions how to make customized kernel:
+Please, proceed to the master README.md to find instructions how to make customized kernel:

 https://github.com/ZoranStojsavljevic/MikroE_BeagleBone-Black-BSP_Integration/blob/master/README.md

-#### Step 5: The SC16IS740 Device Tree Source as DTS overlay
+#### Step 6: The SC16IS740 Device Tree Source as DTS overlay

 From the kernel documentation (using BootLin repos): https://elixir.bootlin.com/linux/latest/source/Documentation/devicetree/bindings/serial/nxp,sc16is7xx.txt